malkab/Docker-PostGIS/docker-tags/idiosyncratic_ibex/020_production/README.md

 ## Datum Shifting

 Regarding Spanish transformations, specially those concerning Andalusia, this image contains PROJ, GDAL, and PostGIS, all of them systems capable of shifting coordinates accurately using the IGN's grid from ED50 to ETRS89 for UTM zones 30 and 31.
 Other transformations are not covered by the grid.
+See **notes about datum shifting** below.

+Most common transformations are accurate, but others not.
+Check if a given transformation is precise with the help of the [**Calculadora Geodésica** from IGN](https://www.ign.es/web/calculadora-geodesica).

 ## Image Pull